 - systems of inheritance and land rights, affecting the distribution of power and material goods within families;

 - migration of young couples, leaving elderly parents alone, in societies where older people were traditionally cared for by their offspring;

 - lack of funds to pay for care.

-Within institutions, maltreatment is more likely to occur where:
+Within institutions, abuse is more likely to occur where:

 - standards for health care, welfare services, and care facilities for elder persons are low;